Sedona Weekend Itinerary: Best Things to Do in Sedona

 - Go shopping in uptown Sedona at the crystal shops, boutiques, and galleries.

 - Explore Tlaquepaque Arts and Shopping Village and visit the galleries and shops.

 - Check out Jerome Ghost Town, 40 minutes from Sedona.
 Plan your trip to Jerome with our guide to a day trip to Jerome.

 Sedona Weekend Itinerary

 You can easily visit Sedona in a weekend especially if you are already living on the west coast.
 If you are living on the east coast luckily you will gain 2-3 hours flying to Phoenix so you might only need to leave work a couple hours early on Friday and then you can take a red eye back.
-Follow this Sedona weekend itinerary for the perfect time in Sedona with a mix of great views, good food, and amazing hikes.
+This Sedona weekend itinerary will take you to the top hikes in Sedona, beautiful viewpoints, and delicious places to eat.

 Breakfast at Indian Garden's Cafe and Market

 Start your weekend in Sedona eating breakfast at Indian Garden’s Cafe and Market.
 Indian Garden’s Cafe and Market is a cute cafe in North Sedona with nice outdoor seating in a garden area.
 Since it is also a market you can also purchase baked goods and snacks for the day.